Gwen-of-lynn/SionnachScenes/README.md

 #### Tools:

--[Balsalmiq](https://balsamiq.com/) to make the wireframes -[PIP](https://pip.pypa.io/en/stable/installing/) for installation of tools needed in this project -[GitHub](https://github.com/) to store and share all project code remotely -[Gitpod](https://www.gitpod.io/) to compile and create code -[Dillinger](https://dillinger.io/0) to make this readme file
+- [Balsalmiq](https://balsamiq.com/) to make the wireframes
+- [PIP](https://pip.pypa.io/en/stable/installing/) for installation of tools needed in this project
+- [GitHub](https://github.com/) to store and share all project code remotely
+- [Gitpod](https://www.gitpod.io/) to compile and create code
+- [Dillinger](https://dillinger.io/0) to make this readme file
+- [Stripe](https://stripe.com/en-ie) to accept and manage payments
+- [Amazon Web Services S3](https://aws.amazon.com/) to store static and media files
+- [Heroku](https://dashboard.heroku.com/apps) to build, run, and operate applications entirely in the cloud.
+To allow Flask, Python, Jinja, Github to work together

 #### Libraries

-[JQuery](https://jquery.com/) to simplify DOM manipulation [Bootstrap](https://getbootstrap.com/) to simplify the structure of the website and make the website responsive easily [FontAwesome](https://www.bootstrapcdn.com/fontawesome/) to provide icons for The Essential Oil Database [PyMongo](https://api.mongodb.com/python/current/) to make communication between Python and MongoDB possible [Flask](https://flask.palletsprojects.com/en/1.0.x/) to construct and render pages [Jinja](http://jinja.pocoo.org/docs/2.10/) to simplify displaying data from the backend of this project smoothly and effectively in html
+- [JQuery](https://jquery.com/) to simplify DOM manipulation
+- [Bootstrap](https://getbootstrap.com/) to simplify the structure of the website and make the website responsive easily
+- [FontAwesome](https://www.bootstrapcdn.com/fontawesome/) to provide icons for The Essential Oil Database
+- [PyMongo](https://api.mongodb.com/python/current/) to make communication between Python and MongoDB possible
+- [Flask](https://flask.palletsprojects.com/en/1.0.x/) to construct and render pages
+- [Jinja](http://jinja.pocoo.org/docs/2.10/) to simplify displaying data from the backend of this project smoothly and effectively in html
-[Heroku](https://dashboard.heroku.com/apps) to build, run, and operate applications entirely in the cloud.
-To allow Flask, Python, Jinja, Github to work together.
-[Amazon Web Services S3](https://aws.amazon.com/) to store static and media files.

 #### Languages

-This project uses HTML, CSS, JavaScript and Python programming languages.
+This project uses HTML, CSS, JavaScript, Django, and Python programming languages.

 ---
 ---